GfSE/SAF-Specification/stakeholders.md

 ## Concern
 * What are necessary inputs for operating the system expected to be provided by other external entitys?
 * How is the system being used or utilized and interacting with other external systems to satisfy user needs?
-* What service(s) are expected from external entities?
+* What services are expected from external entities?
 * Are defined standard items considered in the architecture?
 * What is the cost for each required function?
 * What is the priority of each function?